Mikail124/csProject/group/member3_log.md

 ### ~ 27.04.2020 ~
 Today, I transferred the interfaces of the login page, sign-up page to android studio.
 It wasn't as easy as I did in Photoshop.
 Then I made the links between the pages and made the buttons clickable.
 Finally, I created the database system via Firebase.
 I used an internet based database system.
 ### ~ 04.05.2020 ~
-Today, I transferred the interface of the feed screens.
+Today, I transferred the interface of the feed screens from photoshop to android studio.
 I also took care of the transfer of information between pages.
 So after today, I will be able to use the information I get from the user (name, surname, department) anywhere in the application.
 ****